hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_ladybug_on_a_leaf_c86301bd-e6d0-406d-b790-12cd62d11ebb-0_0.content.md

 # Ladybug Spotting

-Welcome to Ladybug Spotting, a website dedicated to the fascinating world of ladybugs!
+Welcome to Ladybug Spotting, a website dedicated to the Fas<wbr>ci<wbr>na<wbr>ting world of ladybugs!
 Our homepage features a stunning close-up photograph of a ladybug on a leaf.

 ## About Ladybugs
 Ladybugs, also known as ladybirds or lady beetles, are small, colorful insects that belong to the family Coccinellidae.
 They are known for their distinctive spotted appearance and are often considered a symbol of good luck.
 Ladybugs are important predators in many ecosystems, feeding on aphids and other small insects that can damage crops.